Cyphrme/Coze/README.md

 Caution is urged when deploying contextual cozies as including the standard fields `pay.alg` and `pay.tmb` is preferred.

-An empty `pay` is legitimate and may be verified if `alg`, `tmb` or `key` are otherwise known.
-The following valid "empty coze" was signed with key "cLj8vs" which has the `alg` "ES256".
+An **empty coze**, which has an empty `pay` and populated `sig`, is legitimate.
+It may be verified if `key` is known.
+The following empty coze was signed with the example key "cLj8vs".

 ```json
 {